docwho2/java-chime-voice-sdk-cdk/README.md

          * If set in the environment, setup Origination to point to in Voice Connector and allow from termination as well */
         PBX_HOSTNAME,

         /**
-         * Attempt to provision a phone number in this area code (US only and experimental) */
+         * Attempt to provision a phone number in this area code (US Only) */
         CHIME_AREA_CODE,

         /**
          * Existing Phone number in Chime Voice.
 This will trigger pointing a SIP rule at this number */
         CHIME_PHONE_NUMBER,

         /**
          * Provision a Voice Connector so SIP calls can be made in and out.
 Implied if PBX_HOSTNAME set.
          */
         VOICE_CONNECTOR,

         /**
          * Single IP address to allow to call the Voice Connector (Cannot be private range or will fail) */
         VOICE_CONNECTOR_ALLOW_IP,

         /**
-         * Twilio Keys, provisions SIP Trunk if both present */
+         * Twilio Keys, provisions SIP Trunk if both present, points to Chime VC's and allows Twilio IP's to the VC's */
         TWILIO_ACCOUNT_SID,
         TWILIO_AUTH_TOKEN,